chaosprint/glicol/README.md

 - [ ] add new music examples
 - [ ] build new features demanded by music making
 - [ ] write and organise better docs and guides
-- [ ] give examples for using Glicol for vst, bela and tonejs alternative
+- [ ] give examples for using Glicol as vst, bela and tonejs alternative

 I would like to hear particuarly in issues or discussion:
 - new features suggestion